Professional athlete residency is one of the hottest topics discussed among professional athletes. It is also one of the most misunderstood.

 What Determines Residency?

-- Where do you return and stay after being away?
+- Where do you return and stay after the official season ends?

 - In what state was your driver’s license obtained?

 - Where are your automobiles registered?

 - Where are your social and community ties? (such as gym, club and other memberships)

 - Where do you regularly attend religious services?

 - Where are you registered to vote?

 This list is not meant to be comprehensive.
 Many factors affect the ultimate determination of residency, and each situation is unique.

 Download a FREE copy of “9 Steps to Establishing Residency.”